 - How much are you going to need to invest in the business to make it grow?

 - What risk to your personal life could the investment make if it were to fail?
 Can you absorb the loss?

 What about the mental or social aspects such as:

 - What will you do with yourself at retirement?
 Many business owners suffer seller’s remorse or go into depression when they sell their business and retire.
 We get our satisfaction in life from our business.
 We have a certain social standing as business owners.
 When that goes away, so does our sense of self-worth if we are not prepared.

 - Will your retirement affect your marriage?
 When one spouse is working constantly and is suddenly home all the time, it disrupts a balance that has existed most likely for decades.

 Succession planning is complex.
-Understanding what decisions you need to make need to be considered years in advance of putting your business up for sale.
+Some small business owners need the proceeds from the sale to retire comfortably.
+Others may not be in that situation and simply want to exit the business while leaving it in good hands.
+But in either case, understanding what decisions you need to make need to be considered years in advance of putting your business up for sale.